-As a rule of thumb, do not backup programs or system folders.
-Programs will need to be reinstalled before you can run them and system folders can be restored from your operating system install disc.
+As a rule of thumb, do not back up programs or system folders.
+Programs will need to be reinstalled before you can run them, and system folders can be restored from your operating system install disc.
 Be sure to save program installation discs, operating system discs, and registration information in a safe place.
-If you have downloaded any of your applications, you should save the install files whenever possible.
+If you have downloaded any of your applications, you should save the installation files whenever possible.

 What compression method should I use?

 You can use Best method compression with any or your backups.
 This will ensure that your Zip files will be as small as possible.
 If you have a preferred compression method or if you would like the Zip files to be created more quickly, you have the option to choose a different method.